Supported package managers¶

 Most pip-tools metadata is converted to uv when performing the migration.

-By default, migrate-to-uv
+By default, migrate-to-uv will search for:

 - production dependencies in

-- development dependencies in
+requirements.in - development dependencies in

 requirements-dev.in